-From the makers of Allersearch® ADS™ and ADMS™, X-Mite® dry carpet cleaner reduces dust mite allergen and pet dander in carpets and upholstery – two major triggers of asthma and allergic rhinitis.
-X-Mite Carpet Cleaner is a two-in-one treatment that both cleans carpet and neutralizes allergens, for a cleaner, more allergen-free home.
+From the makers of Allersearch® ADS™ and ADMS™, X-Mite® Carpet Cleaner reduces dust mite allergen and pet dander in carpets and upholstery – two major triggers of asthma and allergic rhinitis.
+X-Mite is a two-in-one, moist carpet treatment that cleans carpet and neutralizes allergens without the use of water, for a cleaner, more allergen-free home.
 The special formula includes tannic acid, a highly effective ingredient for neutralizing the allergens from dust mites, pets, molds, and pollens.

 For cleaning, X-Mite's tiny sponge-like powdered particles go to work cleaning and refreshing your carpet.
 No water, shampoo or steam required – which can introduce moisture into the carpet and increase dust mite populations.
 You don’t have to worry about wet carpets or the expense of steam cleaning with X-Mite.
 This do-it-yourself product makes for a simple, inexpensive dry carpet treatment.